coltoneshaw/logalyzer/README.md

-# React Quickstart Base
+# Logalyzer

-This is a simple quick start that includes ESLint, Webpack, React, Typescript and Redux Toolkit.
+Just a simple tool that's mean to analyze the config.json file and logs for Mattermost.

+Still a work in progress